ADLINK/litebmc-fwupd/README.md

 ## How to Use

-The command **ad-litbmc-fwupd** is used in Linux to flash LiteBMC firmware on your target device.
+The command **ad-litbmc-fwupd** is used in Linux to flash Lite BMC firmware on your target device.

 **Usage**